Skip to main content

 As part of your treatment you will be invited to take part in a free diabetes support course.

-If you are taking diabetes medicine you can recover some of the costs through the Long-Term Illness Scheme.
+If you are taking diabetes medicine, you can recover some of the costs through the Long-Term Illness Scheme.

-Find out more about treatment for type 2 diabetes
+Treatment for type 2 diabetes

-Page last reviewed: 1 August 2020
+Page last reviewed: 25 June 2024

-Next review due: 1 August 2023
+Next review due: 25 June 2027

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 9.